Chart Color Schemes

 Leppington - Catherine Field features high concentrations of family households, with a lower-than-average median household size

 Family households account for 85.0% of all households, including 49.9% couples with children, 25.2% couples without children, and 8.7% single parent families.
-Non-family households constitute the remaining 15.0%, with lone person households at 13.1% and group households making up 1.7%.
-The median household size is 3.2 people, smaller than the Greater Sydney average of 3.4.
+Non-family households constitute the remaining 15.0%, with lone person households at 13.1% and group households comprising 1.7%.
+The median household size is 3.2 people, which is smaller than the Greater Sydney average of 3.4.

 Frequently Asked Questions - Households